nkabrown/bundle/README.md

 ## Current Quarter OKRs

+Practice, teach and enforce work's coding standards

+- familiarity with frontend and backend coding standards and supporting docs
+- put into practice in regular code reviews

+Deeply understand the programming languages I use

+- Python documentation read and understood
+- stretch JavaScript with Python knowledge
+- ES6+ features understood and used

+## Last Quarter OKRs

-Implement marginal improvement strategy
+Implement marginal improvement strategy – 2

 - create a list of all programming tasks
 - 1% improvement for all programming tasks
 - track and log marginal improvements

-Understand and use software design principles
+Understand and use software design principles – 3

 - applications built with deep modules and properly abstracted layers
 - code and projects are properly documented

-Deeply understand the programming languages I use
+Deeply understand the programming languages I use – 4

 - Python documentation read and understood

-## Last Quarter OKRs

-Q1 2019 is my first round of OKRs.
-OKRs will be updated April 1 2019.